-In data 051, the utterance Don't forget with your homework was a directive of the data.
-This utterance was carried out by FEPT by adding the word please at the end or the beginning of the utterance with the aim that students would follow what
+In data 051, the utterance Don't forget with your homework was a directive speech act with an advising function.
+This speech was carried out by FEPT, who wanted their students to remember the homework they had been given.

 3.1.4 Begging